MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > [!NOTE]
 > This feature became mainstream in PowerShell 7.3.

-This experiment was added in PowerShell 7.2.
+The ANSI formatting features were added in PowerShell 7.2.
 This feature adds the `$PSStyle.FileInfo` member and enables coloring of specific file types.

 - `$PSStyle.FileInfo.Directory` - Built-in member to specify color for directories
 - `$PSStyle.FileInfo.SymbolicLink` - Built-in member to specify color for symbolic links